 (2) ASK the Lord for a PERSONAL REVIVAL.

-- •• In essence you are saying, “Lord, I want revival, but it will have to start with a revival in my own heart.
+- •• In essence you are saying, “Lord, I want the fires of revival, but it will have to start with a revival in my own heart.
 And only you can cause that to happen.”

 - • Make this appeal on the very personal level.
 Appropriate the verse for yourself: “Lord, will you not revive me again?”

 Psalm 51:1-4, 10 [King David, under conviction over his adultery with Bathsheba] Have mercy on me, O God, according to your unfailing love; according to your great compassion blot out my transgressions.
 Wash away all my iniquity and cleanse me from my sin.
 For I know my transgressions, and my sin is always before me.
 Against you, you only, have I sinned and done what is evil in your sight ...
 Create in me a pure heart, O God, and renew a steadfast spirit within me.

 (3) Seek God to FORGIVE, to CLEANSE, and to burn out the CHAFF in your life.

 - •• This, of course, applies broadly to all of us who fall short of Jesus’ perfect stature.
 But the context of these verses is speaking of sin in our lives that has not yet been dealt with and repented of before God.